selvinsource/study-distribution-primes/README.md

 <br/>
 <a href="R/RiemannMainResult.R">R code</a>
 </p>

-This represent the main result of Riemann's 1859 paper:
+This represent the main result of Riemann's 1859 paper.

-π(x) can be expressed in terms of J(x)
+To summarize, π(x) can be expressed in terms of J(x)
 <p align="center">
 <img src="readme/images/pifunctionrealformula.png" />
 </p>